 - Social Spiral

-Pro: It Could Help Promote Your Business’s BrandStarting a reward program can offer a strong branding opportunity.
-Whether it’s incorporating your business slogan into the program name or decorating the loyalty card in your colors and logo, your rewards program can reflect your branding.
+Pro: It Could Help Promote Your Business’s BrandStarting a reward program can offer a strong branding opportunity for your business.
+Whether it’s incorporating your business slogan into the program name or decorating the punch card in your company's colors and logo, your rewards program can reflect your branding.
 Aside from incorporating your business branding into your loyalty program, you can promote it on the following platforms: